Ivy Leaf's Diary

 January 2008:

 Living in a new area, my husband and I decided to spend New Year's Eve at a hotel and enjoy ready-made bonhomie rather than invent our own.
 We've been exhausted recently with the move of house and simply wanted to relax whilst somebody else provided the fun.
-I must say, at the dinner dance, the guests were well-dressed, but sadly in that 'expensive clothes but no clue about foundations' mode that I was rather hoping would have become a historical feature of the early 2000's.
+I must say, at the dinner dance, the guests were well-dressed, but sadly in that 'expensive clothes but no clue about foundations' mode.
 One robust lady, wearing a tight chiffon blouse and long satin skirt was the worst example.
 Her panty-line was alarmingly visible as was the roly-poly spare tyre.
 Her thin brassiere cut into her back, was mis-hooked and worn far too high thereby squeezing more rolls of flesh above and below the offending garment.
 To cap it all were pads that perched uncomfortably (and unevenly) just off the ends of her shoulders.
 Didn't her husband mention anything?
 Didn't she look in the mirror?
 I'm probably as robustly built as that women, but at least my flesh is controlled properly.
 If it wasn't, I would expect my husband to mention it.
 I might not be pleased, but his comments would show that he cared.
 Perhaps that's the answer, they just don't care.

 Invisible Lacing: